 These studies show that proteins produced by engineered plants are different than what they should be.
 Inserting a gene in a genome using this technology can and does result in damaged proteins.
 The scientific literature is full of studies showing that engineered corn and soya contain toxic or allergenic proteins.

-The whole paradigm of the genetic engineering technology is based on a misunderstanding.
-Every scientist now learns that any gene can give more than one protein and that inserting a gene anywhere in a plant eventually creates rogue proteins.
+The whole paradigm of the genetic engineering technology comes from a misunderstanding.
+Every scientist now learns that any gene can give more than one protein.
+And that inserting a gene anywhere in a plant eventually creates rogue proteins.
 Some of these proteins are obviously allergenic or toxic.

 I have drafted a reply to Paul Horgen’s letter to the Comox Valley Environmental Council.
 It is my wish that it goes viral as to educate as many people as possible rapidly.
 Any and all social media is fine by me.
-This can also be used as a briefing note for the councilors of AVICC or anywhere else.
+You can use this as a briefing note for the councilors of AVICC or anywhere else.
 Thank you for your help.
 [Click here for original source with replies from Dr. Paul Horgen]

 — Thierry Vrain, Innisfree Farm

 One argument I hear repeatedly is that nobody has been sick or died after a meal (or a trillion meals since 1996) of GM food.
 Nobody gets ill from smoking a pack of cigarette either.
-But it sure adds up, and we did not know that in the 1950s before we started our wave of epidemics of cancer.
+But it sure adds up.
+And we did not know that in the 1950s before we started our wave of epidemics of cancer.
 Except this time it is not about a bit of smoke, it’s the whole food system that is of concern.
-The corporate interest must be subordinated to the public interest, and the policy of substantial equivalence must be scrapped as it is clearly untrue.
+The corporate interest must come second to the public interest.
+And the policy of substantial equivalence must be scrapped as it is clearly untrue.